-- (1) alterations in the nature and extent of the work ordered by the employer, cf. 14, - (2) circumstances relating to the employer or delay on the part of another contractor, - (3) circumstances for which the contractor cannot be blamed and which are outside his control, e.g. war, unusual natural events, fire, strikes, lock-out or vandalism, - (4) the occurrence of precipitation, low temperature, strong winds or other weather conditions which prevent or delay the work because they are essentially greater than what is usual for the season and region concerned, or - (5) public orders or bans which were not issued because of the contractor's own situation.

-Subs.
-2. However, the contractor must endeavour to avoid or limit the extent of delays by means of such measures as can reasonably be required.
+- (1) alterations in the nature and extent of the work ordered by the employer, cf. 14, - (2) circumstances relating to the employer, - (3) circumstances for which the contractor cannot be blamed and which are outside his control, e.g. war, unu-

+- sual natural events, fire, strikes, lock-out or vandalism, - (4) the occurrence of precipitation, low temperature, strong winds or other weather conditions which prevent or delay the work because they are essentially greater than what is usual for the season and region concerned, or - (5) public orders or bans which were not issued because of the contractor's own situation, or - (6) the fact that the permits from public authorities required for the performance of the building work have not been obtained within 30 workdays of adequate project documentation having been filed with the public authorities, unless the parties have agreed on a different time limit, cf. § 2, subs.
+3 and § 3, subs.
+5. - Subs.
+2. However, the contractor must endeavour to avoid or limit the extent of delays by means of such measures as can reasonably be required. - Subs.
-Subs.
 3. Where the contractor feels entitled to an extension of a time limit he must inform the employer thereof in writing without delay.
 The contractor must upon request substantiate that the delay was caused by the circumstances relied upon by him.